AlifioDitya/Adjacency-Game-AI/README.md

 ### Program Instructions
 1. Run the Main class to load the program, and the input window below will pop up.
 Input the names of Player (X) and Bot (O) into their respective text fields.
 Then, select the number of rounds (a number between 2 and 28) to play using the dropdown menu.
+Also select the algorithm of the bot you want to play against.
 You can make the Bot start first.
 <br><br><kbd>
 <img src="https://github.com/ahnjedid/Adjacency-Strategy-Game/blob/master/screenshots/inputScreen.png"></kbd>